CodeYourFuture/curriculum/content/js1/blocks/setup/index.md

 ```

 We can continue adding more information about our project as the project grows.
-For now we can double check we only have a `package.json` in our project:
+For now we can double-check we only have a `package.json` in our project:

 ```console
 $ ls